tomagrab/MAUI-OpenAI/README.md

       - 1 token ≈ ¾ words
       - 100 tokens ≈ 75 words
     - The custom tokenizer in this project estimates 1 token ≈ 3.5 chars in English.
-  - User and assistant messages are appended to a `Conversation` object, which is then tokenized and sent to the OpenAI API.
+  - User and assistant messages are appended to a `Conversation` list, which is then tokenized and sent to the OpenAI API.
-    - The `Conversation` object is defined in the `Models` folder.
     - The `Conversation` object allows for a maximum of 80,000 tokens.
       - Once the conversation reaches 80,000 tokens, the oldest messages are removed to make room for new messages.
       - GPT-4o model allows for a maximum of 128,000 tokens in the Context Window.